John Neville (died 1420): Life

 John was born in or before 1387.
 Little is known of his upbringing or youth, but he was clearly expected to inherit his father's powerful position in northern England.
-John acquired a castle at Kirkbymoorside, which was about 13 miles north of his father's caput of Sheriff Hutton.
+John acquired a castle at Kirkbymoorside, about 13 miles north of his father's caput of Sheriff Hutton.
 Ralph had been Warden of the West March since 1403, and John took his place in 1414.
-He played a significant part in helping his father achieve the return of the young Henry Percy from Scotland (where his father, the Earl of Northumberland, had exiled them both), in order that Percy marry John's half-sister, Eleanor.
+He played a significant part in helping his father achieve the return of the young Henry Percy from Scotland (where his father, the Earl of Northumberland, had exiled them both), so that Percy marry John's half-sister, Eleanor.

 However, sometime before 1396, his father had married Joan Beaufort, a legitimated daughter of John of Gaunt, and soon after, and possibly as a direct consequence, the earl commenced a long string of enfeoffments in favour of the children he was now having with Joan, particularly the eldest son, Richard, later Earl of Salisbury.
-This effectively disinherited John who, curiously, seems to have "acquiesced" in the process as, on one occasion at least, he personally acted as a witness to one of the transfers.
-It is possible that Ralph did not intend to deprive John of as much as he eventually did: Ralph made a will in 1404 which, many years later, John's son (also Ralph) appears to have believed very much favoured his side of the family.
+This effectively disinherited John who, curiously, seems to have "acquiesced" in the process as, on one occasion at least, he acted as a witness to one of the transfers.
+It is possible that Ralph did not intend to deprive John of as much as he eventually did: Ralph made a will in 1404, which, many years later, John's son (also Ralph) appears to have believed very much favoured his side of the family.

-This will was in any case superseded by a much later one, written after John had predeceased his father, which happened whilst he was in France, shortly before 20 May 1420 (probably at Verneuil).
+This will was superseded by a much later one, written after John had predeceased his father, which happened whilst he was in France, shortly before 20 May 1420 (probably at Verneuil).
 His demise led to a dispute between his sons and siblings for the distribution of the inheritance of the Earl of Westmorland.
 This created lasting divisions within the Neville family, resulting in the Neville–Neville feud, which later subsumed into the Wars of the Roses.
-It has been suggested that John Neville is one of the figures represented in the Neville Book of Hours of c.
+It has been suggested that John Neville is one of the figures in the Neville Book of Hours of c.
 1431.